hast0n/mewo-challenge/README.md

 ```bash
 python main.py -e 1 -m f1_score -p 3
 ```
-Which corresponds to computing and displaying results with the F1 Score metric and a precision level of 3 decimals for each threshold
+Which corresponds to computing and displaying results with the F1 Score metric and a precision level of 3 decimals for each threshold.